 uniqueId – The globally unique identifier assigned by the On-Demand Document Source to this On-Demand DocumentEntry.
 It is used in the Retrieve Document Set [ITI-43] transaction to identify the correct On-Demand Document to access.
 The use of uniqueId in On-Demand DocumentEntry objects is different from Stable DocumentEntry objects as this value will never represent an actual document.
 See ITI TF-3: 4.1.1 for more details regarding use of uniqueId by On-Demand DocumentEntry objects.

-A full example of document metadata submission is available online on the IHE FTP site, see ITI TF-2x: Appendix W.
+A full example of document metadata submission is available online: see ITI TF-2x: Appendix W.

 XML namespace prefixes used in text and in examples below are for informative purposes only and are documented in ITI TF-2x: Appendix V, Table 2.4-1.